stranskyjan/photo-calendar/README.md

 # PhotoCalendar
-PhotoCalendar is a [Python](https://python.org) utility to create custom weekly photo calendars.
+PhotoCalendar is a [Python](https://python.org) utility to create custom weekly/monthly/... photo calendars.
 It creates the calendar in HTML format (which you can then print to PDF using browser or, e.g., [weasyptint utility](https://weasyprint.org)).
 The user may provide (see examples below):
 - name of weekdays and months and their abbreviations